theskid/Arduino-rotator-controlbox/README.md

 The UTFT is a universal library that supports a large number of display modules and controllers, so it will be much easier to keep the project up-to-date in the future.
 UTFT_Geometry adds some geometric functions to UTFT library.

+Both need to be installed in your Arduino compiler library directory.

 ## Compilation

 In order to compile and install this project, you need to edit the configuration file (**Settings.h**).
 You can find a sample configuration provided with the project (**Settings_sample.h**).